eleccrazy/my-dsa-journey/strings/medium/longest_repeating_character_placement/README.md

 - `1 <= s.length <= 10⁵`
 - `s` consists of only **uppercase English letters (A–Z)`
 - `0 <= k <= s.length`

+---

+## Solution Overview

+This solution uses a **variable-size sliding window** strategy:

+- It maintains a window `[left, right]` and tracks the frequency of characters within that window.
+- The idea is to find the longest window where at most `k` characters can be replaced to make the entire window consist of the same character.
+- The most frequent character in the window (`max_freq`) determines how many characters need to be replaced:
+  `window_size - max_freq <= k`
+- If the window becomes invalid, it is shrunk from the left.
+- The maximum valid window length is tracked and returned.

+---

+## Complexity Analysis

+- **Time Complexity:** `O(n)`
+  Each character is processed at most twice — once when added and once when removed from the window.

+- **Space Complexity:** `O(1)`
+  The character frequency map stores at most 26 keys (uppercase English letters).